 CatNap's sole purpose is to prevent children from escaping Playcare, though Playtime Co. also required the toy to abduct kids for experimentation when the time came.
 Given his role, it comes as no surprise that CatNap lived in Home Sweet Home, diligently watching the children, making use of his red gas to put them to sleep - something that also helps with kidnapping them, as is his main purpose.

 Another interesting fact about CatNap is that there were two previous experiments, 1186 and 1187, before staff settled on Experiment 1188 for Home Sweet Home.
-Of course, Theodore’s friendship with the Prototype remained, except in the months following CatNap’s creation, he became more of a pet to Experiment 1006, revering him as a god.
+Of course, Theodore's friendship with the Prototype remained, except that in the months following CatNap's creation, he became more of a pet to Experiment 1006, revering him as a god.

 At first, the staff had high hopes for CatNap, considering him to be a near-perfect toy, but his relationship with the Prototype is where he falls short.
 Considering the events that transpire, I'm inclined to agree with the scientists on this one.